ARM-software/ebbr/source/chapter1-about.rst

 It does not define a standardized abstract virtual machine view for a Guest Operating System.

-This specification is similar to the Arm Server Base Boot Requirements specification [SBBR]_ in that it defines the firmware interface presented to an operating system.
+This specification is referenced by the Arm Base Boot Requirements Specification [ArmBBR]_ § 4.3.
-SBBR is targeted at the server ecosystem and places strict requirements on the platform to ensure cross vendor interoperability.
+The UEFI requirements found in this document are similar but not identical to the requirements found in BBR.
-EBBR on the other hand allows more flexibility to support embedded designs which do not fit within the SBBR model.
+EBBR provides greater flexibility for support embedded designs which cannot easily meet the stricter BBR requirements.
-For example, a platform that isn't SBBR compliant because the SoC is only supported using Devicetree could be EBBR compliant, but not SBBR compliant.

-By definition, all SBBR compliant systems are also EBBR compliant, but the converse is not true.
+By definition, all BBR compliant systems are also EBBR compliant, but the converse is not true.

 Conventions Used in this Document